Resident Evil Requiem Combat Guide: Breaking Bones and Boss Fights

 Do not hoard your credits.
 Invest in your survival immediately starting with your melee capabilities.

 Fortified Blade & Improved Grip Hatchet: Buy these first.
-The Hatchet is your primary defensive tool for parries and stealth kills.
-Upgrading its durability and handling is mandatory.
+The Hatchet is your primary defensive tool for parries and executions.
+Upgrading its handling is mandatory.

 PVD Barrel Classic 70 Rifle: Turns the rifle into your dedicated mini-boss killer.
-The precision and raw damage output makes dropping heavy targets significantly safer.
+The raw damage output makes dropping heavy targets significantly safer.

 Ceramic Coated Barrel & Carbon Tube 990-TAC: Increases the overall lethality and utility of the best shotgun in the game.

 Weighted Grip Requiem: This revolver has insane stopping power but the recoil is completely unmanageable.
-The grip stabilizes the weapon for critical follow-up shots on bosses.
+The grip stabilizes the weapon for critical follow-up shots.

-Add-On Suppressor Silencer 9: Pushes the damage output higher while maintaining the stealth profile for silent takedowns.
+Add-On Suppressor Silencer 9: Pushes the damage output higher while maintaining a stealth profile for silent takedowns on isolated targets.

-Grace deals with this problem using science.
+Grace can also prevent these mutations proactively.
 You can craft Hemolytic Injectors using scrap and infected blood.
-Plunge one of these syringes into a downed zombie and the body violently dissolves into a puddle of gore.
-It completely prevents the mutation.
+Plunge one of these syringes into a downed zombie and the body violently dissolves.
+It completely prevents the mutation, but the resources to craft these are rare, so use them strictly on bodies blocking high traffic hallways.

 Apex Predator Threat Assessment